deepset-ai/haystack-home/content/blog/telus-user-story/index.md

 ### Key Components of the Solution

 - **Knowledge Base Tool**: Ingests user documentation (HTML → searchable documents)
-- **SQL Tool**: Generates queries with metadata awareness, using MS SQL + SQL Alchemy
+- **SQL Tool**: Generates queries with metadata awareness, using MS SQL + SQL Alchemy.
+This tool enables end users to both get data faster and access datasets that may not have been easily reachable before.
 - **Observability & Monitoring**:
     - OTEL (OpenTelemetry) for observability
     - Langfuse + Sentry for monitoring and debugging